Degree Days Weather API

 This article uses the degree day features of the timeline API.
-For more information about the Timeline Weather API, please see the API documentation.
+For more information about the Timeline Weather API, please see the Weather API documentation.

 How are degree days calculated?